 - next, parent folders will be searched for a

 secrets.yamlfile with the secret, stopping at the folder with the main

 To see where secrets are being loaded from, you can either add an option to your

 secrets.yaml file or use the

 check_config script.
 The latter is only available for Home Assistant Core installations given it’s available through

 Option 1: Print where secrets are retrieved from to the Home Assistant log by adding the following to

 This will not print the actual secret’s value to the log.

-Option 2: View where secrets are retrieved from and the contents of all
+Option 2: For Home Assistant Core installations, you can also view where secrets are retrieved from and the contents of all

 check_config script from the command line: